reactivize/react-dynamic-controls/readme.md

 ## Notes:
 To allow the client to make an ajax call to the server on a separate port,
-- you may have need to Allow-Control-Allow-Origin: *
+- you may need to enable Allow-Control-Allow-Origin: *

 I use this Chrome extension for development...